How To Recognize ADHD Symptoms In Toddlers

 Most of these questions can be applied to children of all ages.
 ADHD symptoms in children are going to be very similar regardless of how old they are.

 Younger toddlers, specifically those who are between the ages of two and three, will be trickier to diagnose.
-When kids are too young, it can be tough to tell what is really occurring—it could be a developmental issue rather than ADHD.
-Only a health professional should give an ADHD diagnosis.
-A health professional or a pediatrician will be able to diagnose children at a young age who are suspected of experiencing symptoms of ADHD.
+When kids are too young, it can be tough to tell what is really occurring—it could be a developmental disorder rather than ADHD.

-Treating ADHD in toddlers
+ADHD treatment for toddlers

-According to the American Academy of Family Physicians’ Clinical Practice Guideline for ADHD in children, the first step in treating ADHD in toddlers is behavior therapy.
+According to the American Academy of Family Physicians’ Clinical Practice Guideline for ADHD in children, the first step in treating toddlers diagnosed with ADHD is behavior therapy.
 Behavior therapy is an effective treatment for children with ADHD and has been proven to help improve self-control and behavior in children with ADHD.
 Parents of children younger than 12 years old will likely be referred to parent training in behavior therapy.
 When parents become trained in behavior therapy, they are more equipped to help reinforce positive behaviors in their child and help them succeed at home and at school.

 Your child’s doctor may also recommend that you try a special diet to counteract ADHD symptoms.
 Generally, this will be a diet high in protein and low in sugar and other junk foods.

-In rare cases, a toddler may not see improvement of their ADHD symptoms with behavior therapy alone, and your child’s doctor may suggest medication treatment in addition to behavior therapy.
-ADHD medication for toddlers typically includes a very low dose prescription stimulant medication.
+Generally, medications are not recommended for children below the age of six.
+In rare cases, though, a toddler may not see improvement in their ADHD symptoms with behavior therapy and lifestyle changes alone, and your child’s doctor may suggest medication treatment in addition to behavior therapy.

+ADHD medication treatment for toddlers typically involves a very low dose prescription stimulant medication.
 Stimulants can help improve ADHD symptoms by increasing levels of certain neurotransmitters (chemical messengers that help brain cells communicate with each other).
 Your doctor will decide on a treatment plan depending on your child’s age and the severity of their symptoms.

 Online therapy is also available